The Spiritual Centre.co.uk

 Scope & Notice

 The material shared here reflects traditional knowledge, spiritual practice, and lived experience.
 It is offered for educational and reflective purposes and is not intended as medical advice or a substitute for professional care.
-If you are unsure or managing a health condition, consult a qualified practitioner.
+If you are unwell, unsure, or managing a health condition, consult a qualified practitioner.

 About the Healing List

-Healing - Lore of the Birch Tree
+Healing - Lore of the Ivy Tree

 We have alphabetised this list of healing qualities of the Ivy solely for ease of reference, they include but are not limited to: